 This year though Finley blossomed into a full blown kid.
 Playing with toys, talking up a storm, and running around everywhere.
 She is so much fun, but personal time has declined.
 I still managed to read a few good books, but less of the big history narratives that I had somehow managed to finish last year.
 Instead I found myself reading a lot of popular science works filled with short vignettes that allowed for lots of starting and stopping over weeks or even months.
 I also was super happy that I met last year’s goal by adding some fiction novels back in to my rotation!

 I also finally—albeit begrudgingly—embraced audio books.
 I have found that using a bluetooth headphone with one earbud in while doing chores, or driving has allowed me to steal a few minutes more of reading time.
 (Although this competes with my podcast addiction).
 I still have a hard time listening to several hours at a time.
 I normally read a bit faster than the speaker, and at 1.25x speed I find a decent match but it often requires more concentration than I always want to give.
 While at normal speed I often lose interest quickly.
 I also just love the aesthetics of words on a page.
-Anyway I think I will have to work on this now that I will have two toddlers soon (but I am a little worried it will compete with my full-blown podcast addiction).
+Anyway I think I will have to work on this now that I will have two toddlers soon and I do want to be present when I am with them.

-I think the most notable change in my reading diet this year is that biological non-fiction seems to have supplanted social science as the first.
+I think the most notable change in my reading diet this year is that biological non-fiction seems to have supplanted social science as my goto.
 This is one part novelty seeking—biology is most definitely the most dynamic of the sciences right now, with incredibly rapid rate of discoveries; and one part reflection of my own frustration with social sciences right now.
-Currently publishers seem to be putting out works explaining how our current bipartisan mindsets are locked in (think Jonathon Haidt’s or Sebastian Junger’s works on tribalism—or the all the psychology works that discuss how much we lie (to ourselves/others for social reasons).
+Currently publishers seem to be putting out more works explaining how our current bipartisan mindsets are locked in (think Jonathon Haidt’s work on tribal thinking), which although relevant is a little depressing for someone who strongly believes in the ideals of our civic institutions.
 While the works on technology and the internet have taken a bit of an Orwellian turn (See Back Box Society below), while in life it is certainly on the path of Huxley.
+I have no idea when a social backlash will happen but I think things might get worse before they get better.
 The most popular education book last year was “grit”— I’m as big a fan of grit as anyone, but it’s current popularity seems to be as much a reflection of the exhaustion of good ideas in education reform as it is anything else.
-(And is it really that much of an upgrade from the now infamous marshmallow test?)
+(And is it really that much of an upgrade from the infamous marshmallow test?)

 Anyway enough ranting! …On to the books!